OpenEvalProject/evals/manuscripts/elife-23783/v2/manuscript.md

 As telomere length regulation by Rap1 is coordinated through two downstream negative regulators of telomerase, Rif1 and Rif2 (Levy and Blackburn, 2004; Wotton and Shore, 1997), we asked whether these proteins are important for the DSB-telomere transition.
 Consistent with a Rap1-independent mechanism, telomere addition at the TG34 end was unaltered in rif1Δ rif2Δ mutants (Figure 5c; source data are available in Figure 5—source data 3).

-## Cdc13 function influences the fate of DNA ends
+### Cdc13 function influences the fate of DNA ends

 The Cdc13 N-terminal OB-fold domain (OB1) (Figure 6a) forms dimers (Mitchell et al., 2010; Sun et al., 2011) and in vitro can also bind telomeric ssDNA repeats of 37 and 43 bp, but not 18 and 27 bp (Mitchell et al., 2010), neatly matching our observed threshold.
 We hypothesized that Cdc13 dimerization and its unique N-terminal binding mode might allow longer DNA ends to bypass Pif1 and sought to test this idea by disrupting dimerization with the cdc13-L91A mutation (Mitchell et al., 2010).
 Consistent with this prediction, telomere addition at the TG34 end was inhibited by Pif1 in cdc13-L91A cells (Figure 6b; source data are available in Figure 6—source data 1); however, further investigation revealed a growth defect in these mutants that was suppressed by pif1-m2 (Figure 6c).
 This result is reminiscent of the defective cdc13-1 allele, which is also suppressed by loss of PIF1 (Downey et al., 2006; Addinall et al., 2008).
 High copy plasmid expression of cdc13-L91A was able to rescue the growth defect, but also increased telomere addition at the TG34 substrate (Figure 6b) arguing that the initially observed defect in cdc13-L91A mutants was not solely due to impaired N-terminal dimerization.

 ![Figure 6.](https://cdn.elifesciences.org/articles/23783/elife-23783-fig6-v2.jpg)

-**Figure 6.:** 34 end.(a) Schematic of Cdc13 domain architecture consisting of four OB-fold domains (OB1-4) and a telomerase recruitment domain (RD). (b) Telomere addition frequency at the TG18 and TG34 DNA ends in cdc13Δ cells expressing wild-type CDC13 (WT) or cdc13-L91A from a low copy (pRS415) or high copy (pRS425) plasmid.
+**Figure 6.:** (a) Schematic of Cdc13 domain architecture consisting of four OB-fold domains (OB1-4) and a telomerase recruitment domain (RD). (b) Telomere addition frequency at the TG18 and TG34 DNA ends in cdc13Δ cells expressing wild-type CDC13 (WT) or cdc13-L91A from a low copy (pRS415) or high copy (pRS425) plasmid.
 Data represent the mean ± s.d. from n = 3 independent experiments.
 Source data are found in Figure 6—source data 1. (c) Spot assays to determine cell viability in cdc13Δ cells with a covering YEp-CDC13-URA3 plasmid and pRS415- or pRS425-derived plasmids expressing wild-type Cdc13 (WT) or Cdc13-L91A.
 Fivefold serial dilutions of yeast cultures were grown on SD-leu as a control, and on SD-leu +5 FOA to determine viability in the absence of the covering plasmid.
 Plates were grown at 30°C for 2–3 days. (d) Schematic of a screen in TG34 cdc13Δ cells using a plate-based genetic assay for telomere addition.
 Repaired mutant cdc13 plasmids were selected on SD-leu and the covering YEp-CDC13-URA3 removed by plating on 5-FOA before DSB induction.
 This step also eliminates all inviable cdc13 mutations.
 Plates were incubated for 2–3 days at 30°C with the exception of galactose plates which were incubated for 4 hr.
 An agar plate was used to reduce cell number before final selection. (e) Example of re-testing plate from the screen.
 Cdc13 mutants that prevent telomere addition are identified by the inability to grow on media containing α-aminoadipate (α-AA) (blue box), compared to positive control wild-type cells which add telomeres (red box) and TG18 cells that do not (white box). (f) Telomere addition frequency at the TG34 DNA end in PIF1 and pif1-m2 cells in a cdc13Δ background expressing recovered pRS425-Cdc13 mutants from the screen.
 Data represent the mean ± s.d. from n = 1 experiment for hits #7–81, and n = 2 independent experiments for all cdc13-sp alleles.
-Source data are found in Figure 6—source data 2.10.7554/eLife.23783.032Figure 6—source data 1.Figure 6b.10.7554/eLife.23783.033Figure 6—source data 2.Figure 6f.
+Source data are found in Figure 6—source data 2.

 We next performed a mutagenesis screen to identify CDC13 alleles that have become sensitive to Pif1 activity (Figure 6d,e).
 Screening of approximately 6000 mutants led to the identification of fifteen hits that exhibited impaired telomere addition at the TG34 substrate.
 As this screen was performed in wild-type cells, we next determined if the mutations could support telomere addition in the absence of Pif1.
 Recovered plasmids were re-transformed into wild-type and pif1-m2 cells, and analysis of telomere addition revealed two clones with minor phenotypes (#7 and 14), five clones with reduced telomere addition in both wild-type and pif1-m2 cells (#37, 48, 79, 80, and 81), and eight clones in which telomere addition was impaired in wild-type cells but relatively unaffected in pif1-m2 cells (#1, 2, 3, 42, 63, 71, 72, and 77) (Figure 6f; source data are available in Figure 6—source data 2).
 This observation suggested that the third group of Cdc13 mutations specifically sensitize the TG34 end to the activity of Pif1 and are herein referred to as cdc13-sp alleles (sensitive to Pif1).